yevheniiairapetian/portfolio/README.md

   - The app now has better accessibility due to improved styling and more descriptive tags.
   - The app also displays the latest updates in a custom modal window.
 The user can click to minimize it.
   - It shows user-friendly confirmation modal windows upon switching the theme and uses simple sound effects when the users click on specific interfaces.
-  - If the app hasn't loaded yet, it shows a spinner to make it more user-friendly.
+  - If the app hasn't loaded yet, it shows a loading animation to make it more intuitive and user-friendly.

 3. When installed like a Progressive Web App, it allows to:
 - Resemble a native-app experience.